vercre/vc/docs/src/using/verifier/endpoints.md

 - `Verifier Metadata` — endpoint to surface Verifier metadata to the Wallet.

-Each endpoint is described in more detail further down.
+Each endpoint is described in more detail below.

 ## Exposing Endpoints